Editor’s Note: This blog was originally published in July 2018 and has been revised to reflect industry updates.

 Conventional Rehab Loans

-In addition to the aforementioned FHA-backed 203(k) rehab loans, the Federal National Mortgage Association, also known as Fannie Mae, offers its HomeStyle Renovation Mortgage.
-Another option is the CHOICERenovation loan, through Freddie Mac.
+In addition to FHA-backed 203(k) rehab loans, the Federal National Mortgage Association, also known as Fannie Mae, offers its HomeStyle Renovation Mortgage.
+Another option is CHOICERenovation loan, through Freddie Mac.

 Fannie Mae Homestyle